xiaomi-mt6781-fleur-dev/android_device_xiaomi_fleur/README.md

 It was released in February 2022.

 ## Known issues
-- Deep sleep
-- DT2W (sepolicy)
-- Device reports charging when disconnected
-- InCall Audio
+- VoLTE
+- Fingerprint for some users

 ## Device specifications